Jannie Armstrong, Virginia Bird, Claudette Coles, Annette de Jesus,

 - The Bronx’s Annual Pumpkin Fest Halloween Spooktacular on

 Thursday, October 31, 2013 at 955 Tinton Avenue.

 V. ELECTED OFFICIALS’ REPORTS

-Senator Klein was represented by Mr. Nick Simpson who informed us that the
+Senator Klein was represented by Mr. Nick Simpson who invited us to

 Assemblyman Luis Sepulveda